-Do you dream of cruising the fjords of Norway?
+Do you dream of taking a Fjord Cruise in Norway?
 This baby boomer did.
 Then, Alan and I traveled on a 15-day Regent cruise on the Seven Seas Voyager through the land of the midnight sun and my dream came true.

 During our boomer adventure, we visited the cosmopolitan cities of Oslo and Tromso, hiked the mountain that overlooks historic Bergen, and watched with amazement as our ship negotiated the narrow fjords to Geiranger and Flam.
 As an added bonus, we sailed to the very end of Europe, the North Cape, and beyond to Longyearbyen.

 Weather is always “iffy” in this part of the world, but we didn’t let the rainy June weather stop us from exploring.
 The Voyager’s travel desk offered active excursions that ranged from an overland tour to Geiranger including a four-hour hike, a ride on the Flam Railway culminating with a 2.5-hour hike in the mountains of the Sognefjord to a bird safari by boat in Honningsvag.
 And, of course, I’ve already posted about our hike up Plateau Mountain at Longyearbyen.

 In Geiranger, Alan and I were pleasantly surprised with our excursion to Splendid Herdal Mountain Farm where we learned about goat farming.
 The drive to the farm was scenic beyond words as the road twisted between mountains and valleys.
 And, who knew that goat cheese could taste so good?